cbodden/dh-dyndns/README.md

 dh-dyndns
 ====

-This script uses your dreamhost api key (assuming it has dns access), to
-<br>either check, delete, list, or update your ip address for a given record
-<br>in dreamhost.
-Makes dynamic dns possible with dreamhost except for the
-<br>four hour time to live (ttl).
-If you need a faster dynamic dns service,
+This script uses your dreamhost api key (assuming it has dns access), to either check, delete, list, or update your ip address for a given record in dreamhost.
+Makes dynamic dns possible with dreamhost except for the four hour time to live (ttl).
+If you need a faster dynamic dns service, try DynDNS.
-<br>try DynDNS.

 Usage